ismailmubarik/AWS-SAA-C02-Course/README.md

 Private Key - Stored on local machine to initiate connection.
 Public Key - AWS places this key on the instance.

 Configurring Security Group: Think of them like mini firewalls.
-Thye are attached to the network interfaces of anything that goes inside of VPC.
+They are attached to the network interfaces of anything that goes inside of VPC.
 A security group can be connected to 1 EC2 instance, 2 or more Ec2 instances or zero instacnes

 ### 1.2.6.
 S3 (Default Storage Service)